aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/rollback.rst

     116aaae (origin/master) HEAD@{1}: commit: Added VLAN 2000 and 3000
     2ad37af HEAD@{2}: commit (initial): Initial commit

-Now let's push our changes to our remote repo so Jenkins can pick up on the changes
+Now let's push our changes to our remote repo so Jenkins can pick up on the changes.

 .. code-block:: bash